-Buying a home is one of the biggest financial decisions you’ll ever make and your mortgage repayments are likely to be your largest monthly expense for years, so it’s important you find the best deal for you.
-In this article we compare the best mortgage rates currently on offer to first-time buyers.
+Buying a home is one of the biggest financial decisions you’ll ever make and your mortgage repayment is likely to be your largest monthly expense for years, so it’s important you find the best deal for you.

 If there's one bill you don't want to overpay on it's your mortgage!